zzzprojects/learn-orm/tutorials/architecture/repository-pattern/create-controller-and-views.md

 In this case, a controller named `AuthorController` is invoked.
 The `AuthorController` is responsible for generating the response to the browser request.

  - The controller decides which model will be selected, and then it takes the data from the model and passes the same to the respective view after that view is rendered.
- - Actually, controllers are controlling the overall flow of the application taking the input and rendering the proper output.
+ - Controllers control the overall flow of the application taking the input and rendering the proper output.

 To create a controller, right-click the **Controllers** folder in Solution Explorer, and select **Add > New Scaffolded Item...**